Azure/azure-powershell/src/ResourceManager/MarketplaceOrdering/Commands.MarketplaceOrdering/help/AzureRM.MarketplaceOrdering.md

 ## AzureRM.MarketplaceOrdering Cmdlets
 ### [Get-AzureRmMarketplaceTerms](Get-AzureRmMarketplaceTerms.md)
 Get the agreement terms for a given publisher id(Publisher), offer id(Product) and plan id(Name).
-The terms object which is returned should be passed to Set-AzureRmMarketplaceTerms to accept the terms.
+The same terms object which is returned here should be passed to Set-AzureRmMarketplaceTerms to accept the terms.

 ### [Set-AzureRmMarketplaceTerms](Set-AzureRmMarketplaceTerms.md)
 Accept or reject terms for a given publisher id(Publisher), offer id(Product) and plan id(Name).
-Please use Get-AzureRmMarketplaceTerms to get the agreement term for accepting the agreement.
+Please use Get-AzureRmMarketplaceTerms to get the agreement terms.